-Aluminum and fiberglass are the two main materials you’ll see in tent poles, but which is better?
 We’ll break down the features of aluminum vs fiberglass tent poles, as well as the pros and cons, so you can pick the right one for you and your situation.
-But first, let’s talk about what fiberglass and aluminum are so we can better understand the features of each.
+But first, let’s talk about what tent poles are, as well as the details of fiberglass and aluminum are so we can better understand the features of each.

 Fiberglass, also known as glass-reinforced plastic (GRP), is a non-metallic material that’s made from thin glass strands held in a resin.
 Because it’s not metal, it’s non-conductive, and is also flexible yet strong.
 It’s generally cheaper and lightweight as well.
 It has widespread use in many different industries and is found in small to medium sized tents and as accessory poles in larger tents (such as a ceiling pole or a brow pole over the entrance).